3 Answers To "What Areas Need Improvement?" (Interview Question)

 A good answer to this question is one that contains humility, empathy, an opportunity to seem coachable, and a genuine or honest answer.
 Avoiding any generic responses will ensure that you answer this question correctly.

 Here’s a breakdown of what your good answer should contain:

 - An area you are working to improve but are already decent at.

 - An area of improvement that isn’t directly correlated to the job function being performed correctly.

 - An area of improvement that your employer might value (customer support, for example).

 - An opportunity for the employer to feel like they could help you with that area you are looking to improve.

 When you think about all of this, your answer should be relatively simple to come up with.
 Let’s start looking at some examples so you can get a rhythm for what this is like.
-It’s important that you keep your answer short and direct.
-That way it will be easier to remember and easier for the hiring manager to comprehend when you’re telling it.
+You must keep your answer short and direct.
+That way, it will be easier to remember and easier for the hiring manager to comprehend when you’re telling it.

 3 Good Example Answers To “What Area’s Need Improvement?”